Prostate cancer is the most common cancer among men in the UK, affecting one in eight males.

 Prostate cancer is a cancer that is found within the prostate gland.
 The prostate gland is wrapped around the urethra (the tube that carries urine out of the body) and positioned just under the bladder.
 It secretes prostate fluid – one of the components of semen – and its muscles help propel semen during ejaculation.

-Each year, 11,000 men die from prostate cancer in the UK.
+Each year, 400,000 men are living with prostate cancer in the UK.
 Men over 50 are more at risk, as are those with a family history of prostate or breast cancer.

 Prostate cancer which is diagnosed promptly and is restricted to the prostate gland has a better chance of successful treatment.